solarpx/QKeithleyControl/README.md

 `Reverse-sweep`    | `start - stop - start`       | `2*n - 1`
 `Zero-centered`    | `0V - start - 0V -stop - 0V` | `2*n + 2`

+### Measuring Unstable Devices

+Keithley sourcemeters can only supply starcase sweeps in which the voltage(current) is stepped from value to value in a discrete fashion.
+In the case of unstable devices, a sudden change in voltage may generate some transient behaviour in the current.
+However, IV-characterization mode only measures once for each applied bias, leaving integration of unstable currents and voltages up to the hardware itself.
+In all cases, the software will measure the current as soon as possible (i.e. before applying the measurement dealy cycle) such that the measuremnt settle time is determined by the hardware integration time.
+To investivate slow transients when quickly changing the bias, it is advised to use IV-bias mode with a short hardware integration time.

+# PV-Characterization Mode

+### Voc and MPP tracking modes

 # Data Format
-All applicaitons are built using the [QVisaFramework](https://github.com/mwchalmers/QKeithleyControl/tree/master/QKeithleyControl/widgets).
+QKeithleyControl is built upon the [QVisaFramework](https://github.com/mesoic/PyQtVisa).
 This allows for a unified method of handling data for all application modes.
 The file below shows an example measurement consisting of two IV-sweeps.
 The data format is *tab-deliminated* and is designed to be easy to manipulate in commercial software.
 Data header lines are always preceeded by the `*!` prefix.
 Measurement header lines will always take the following form `#! <type> <hash>`.
 The type wiil injected by the calling application (e.g. QKeithleyBias, QKeithleySweep, etc.), and the hash value provides for a cryptographically unique stamp which can be used to identify the data in user built postprocessing applications.

 ```
 *!
 QVisaDatafile v1.1